Planbiir/gfix/README.md

 # gfix

+A simple command-line tool that fixes GPS errors in your activity tracks from Garmin, Strava, or any GPX file.

 Fix GPS errors in your running, hiking, or cycling tracks.
 Removes GPS spikes and phantom distance while keeping real data like stops at aid stations.

 ## What It Does